CrossFit Competitor Program

 This is a fast paced class, where you are expected to know all the movements ahead of time.
 While we will be coaching these classes, and going over the higher level movements and skill work, there will not be much time to go over common CrossFit skills (including scaling, modifying, etc.).
 While you are welcome to scale and modify, please be sure to know how to do so already.

-Why not have a tryout or specific standards for the Competitor Program?
+Why not have a tryout or specific standards for the CrossFit Competitors Program?

-A competitor program does not have to be exclusive to be effective.
-We want to allow anyone willing to put in the work the opportunity to train for competition.
+A CrossFit competitor program does not have to be exclusive to be effective.
+We want to allow anyone willing to put in the work the opportunity to get CrossFit competition training.
 Just because there may be someone in the class that may never make a Regionals team or podium at a competition, doesn’t mean they detract from others that will, nor does it detract from the effectiveness or quality of the program.
 On the contrary, their positive attitude and willingness to work to try and become competitive is part of building the type of positive training environment that breeds success.

 Also, opening up the competitor class to a broader group allows for long-term development of future CrossFit competitors (as opposed to just training those already at a “Regionals” level).